skilesare/immortality/a_new_constitution/article-iv---commentary.md

 _Section.
 3._

 _
-New Geographic States shall be admitted to the union by presenting a constitution based on a Republican Form of Gonvernment, a geographic bounds of the new state that does not encroach on any existing state, and when a quorum of 70% of the geographically elected accounts that have had residendce in that geographic area for a consecutive period of more than 3 years have elected to pay the tax of the Government._
+New Geographic States shall be admitted to the union by presenting a constitution based on a Republican Form of Government, a geographic bounds of the new state that does not encroach on any existing state, and when a quorum of 70% of the geographically elected accounts that have had residence in that geographic area for a consecutive period of more than 3 years have elected to pay the tax of the Government._

-_Congress has the power to override the residency length restriction, but not the quoroum or geographic clause._
+_Congress has the power to override the residency length restriction, but not the quorum or geographic clause._